Robia Rashid: Career

 Rashid got her start working in the non-profit sector at the Posse Foundation in a college scholarship and mentorship program for inner city kids in Boston.

 Rashid was a playwright in New York City before starting to work in network television.

 Rashid's writing professor at NYU, Cindy Chupack, shared a spec script with her agent, which led to a writing job on the final season of Will & Grace, which she got immediately after graduating from NYU.

 She wrote on The Loop and then for Aliens in America.

 From 2008 to 2012, Rashid worked on the TV show How I Met Your Mother, where she started out as a writer and eventually became a supervising producer.
 From 2014 to 2015, Rashid also co-executive produced and wrote one episode of the TV series, The Goldbergs.

 Rashid is the creator of the Peabody Award nominated TV show Atypical, a Netflix comedy that premiered in 2017 about a young man on the autism spectrum who begins dating.
-The show stars Keir Gilchrist, Brigette Lundy-Paine, Michael Rapaport, and Jennifer Jason Leigh.
+The show stars Keir Gilchrist, Jack Haven, Michael Rapaport, and Jennifer Jason Leigh.